 Australia wishes to broaden the range of its contacts with independent black African states and consolidate links with those with which it already enjoys friendly relations.
-It maintains formal diplomatic relations with South Africa without allowing this to derogate from its opposition to that country's policies of racial discrimination.
+It maintains a policy of no racial discrimination, strong opposition to apartheid including support for the Commonwealth statement on Sport (The Gleneagles Declaration).
+Australia maintains correct but cool diplomatic relations with South Africa.
 Australia supports international action to bring Namibia to independence by a negotiated settlement.
 There has been a significant growth of aid to Africa in recent years.
 While aid is given to some 20 recipients in Africa, the greater proportion goes to the Commonwealth member states in East Africa.